MicrosoftDocs/powerapps-docs/articles/formula-reference.md

 [SaveData](functions/functions-loaddata-savedata.md) Saves a collection to PowerApp private storage. *Coming Soon.*

-[Second](functions/function-datetime-parts.md) Retrieves the second portion of a date/time value.  *Coming Soon.*
+[Second](functions/function-datetime-parts.md) Retrieves the second portion of a date/time value.

 [ShowColumns](functions/function-table-shaping.md) Returns a table with only selected columns.